turingschool/portfolios/students/1710-front/ophus-wong/20180110-ophus-wong-mod2.md

 ## A: End of Module Assessment

-I believe that I have completed the requisite work for promotion to the next module.
+I believe that my performance was satisfactory for completion of Module 2.

 ## B: Individual Work & Projects